ylechelle/OpenUDID/README.md

 - Incorporate, from the beginning, a system that will enable user opt-out to match Apple’s initial intent

 ####Context
-If you’re not already familiar with UDID’s, it’s a critical tool for analytic or CRM purposes.
-A developer could use UDID’s as a means to track how much time a user spent in his free app before upgrading to the paid version.
-UDID’s are also helpful for tracking the source of a download when advertising on an ad network.
+If you’re not already familiar with UDID’s, it’s a critical piece of information used for analytics or CRM purposes.
+A developer could use a UDID as a means to track how much time a user spent in his free app before upgrading to the paid version.
+UDIDs are also helpful for tracking the source of a download when advertising on an ad network.
 This is a fairly universal need in a thriving ecosystem: developers need the traceability from clicks to downloads to ensure that they pay the right price for their promotion.
 Proper tracking and funnel conversion is what has made the web a better place, with healthy competition and quantifiable metrics.

-In the wake of Apple’s decision to deprecate UDID, some ad networks have already introduced their own proprietary solutions.
-The main motivation here was to find a UDID replacement not owned by any single provider.
-It is easy to foresee a fragmented market where UDID management is operated by multiple providers with no cooperation between them.
+In the wake of Apple’s decision to deprecate UDID, some ad networks have already introduced their own proprietary solutions or worse adopted a low hanging fruit like the MAC address.
+The main motivation here was to find a UDID replacement not owned by any single provider, not bound to the device in the hardware sense.
 This open source initiative is to enable a better solution for thousands of other mobile app developers.

 #####Version History
 - August 2011: launch of the initiative